Byron/gitoxide/README.md

  * **test-first development**
    * protect against regression and make implementing features easy
    * user docker to test more elaborate user interactions
-   * keep it practical, knowing that the Rust compiler already has your back for the mundane things, like unhappy code paths.
+   * keep it practical, knowing the Rust compiler already has your back for the mundane things, like unhappy code paths.
    * *use git itself* as reference implementation, and use their test-cases and fixtures where appropriate
    * *use libgit2* test fixtures and cases where appropriate
  * **safety first**
-   * handle all errors, never unwrap
+   * handle all errors, never unwrap.
    * provide an error chain and make it easy to understand what went wrong.
  * **strive for an MVP and version 1.0 fast...**
    * ...even if that includes only the most common usecases.